armdev/micro-network/README.md

 ## Zipkin node

-This node will show logs from other bodes after you click core node http://192.168.99.100:8585/swagger-ui.html dummy API methods.
+This node will show logs from other nodes after you click core-node http://192.168.99.100:8585/swagger-ui.html API methods.

 http://192.168.99.100:9411/